ga-wdi-lessons/js-events-callbacks/readme.md

 ### jQuery and Vanilla Javascript

 Note that we are using jQuery for this lesson. jQuery is a **library** written in javascript that allows us to do more with less code.
-There may be situations where we'd want to use vanilla javascript over jQuery to write our code.
-This might include reverse compatibility (older versions of IE).
 Check out [this](http://youmightnotneedjquery.com/) website for side-by-side comparisons of jQuery and vanilla javascript.

-Interspersed throughout the lesson are examples in vanilla javascript that are equivalent to jQuery implementations.
+Interspersed throughout the lesson are examples in vanilla Javascript that are equivalent to jQuery implementations.

 ### We Do: Set Up